There are several different types of paints in the world of art, each with their own special areas of expertise.

 Depending on what you are trying to create and the ancillary tools you plan to use, it’s important to understand the purpose and intricacies of the paint you work with.

-Let’s take a look at two of the most popular paints among artists: oil vs. acrylic!
+Let’s take a look into two of the most popular paints used among artists today:

 Take your time with oil paints

 Oil paints are for painters that take their time—they take a longer time to dry, so much so that you can feasibly return to a painting the next day, and the paint itself will still be wet, and applicable.